Java Client Programming

 The MATLAB® Production Server™ Java client API allows you to evaluate MATLAB functions deployed on remote servers using native Java data.
-The Java client API offers two workflows for client-server communication.

 In an on-premises MATLAB

 Production Server installation, the client APIs are located in

 Production Server installation location.
 The client APIs are also available for download at MATLAB Production Server Client Libraries.
 The Java client API is also hosted in a Maven™ repository at https://mvnrepository.com/artifact/com.mathworks.prodserver/mps_java_client.

 - MATLAB Production Server Java Client Basics

 Learn how to call a MATLAB function deployed to MATLAB Production Server from a Java application.

 Programming Using Static and Dynamic Proxy